Azure/azure-service-operator/docs/development.md

 kubebuilder create api --group azure --version v1alpha1 --kind AzureSQLServer
 ```

-4. When you run this command, you will be prompted with two questions - if you want to create a resource and a controller.
-Answer `yes` to both of these.
+4. When you run this command, you will be prompted with two questions - if you want to create a resource, and a corresponding controller.
+Answer yes to both of these.

-This will create the Custom Resource Definition types file, the controller file and other scaffolding needed.
+This will create the Custom Resource Definition types file, the controller file, and other needed scaffolding.

 ```shell
 ➜  azure-service-operator git:(testbranch) ✗ kubebuilder create api --group azure --version v1alpha1 --kind AzureNewType